OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 ```

 The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but code that's not contained in a function will not run.

+> [!CAUTION]
+> If your `main` function looks like `async function main(context: Excel.RequestContext)`, then your script is using the legacy, async API model.
+Please refer to [Using the Office Scripts Async APIs to support legacy scripts](excel-async-model.md) for more information, including how to convert your older script to the current API model.

 ## Object model